 And if you’re in a pie making mood, you might want to try this dairy free French silk pie or my favorite apple pie.

-My gluten free flour mix works well for pie crust.
+- Gluten Free Flour Blend – My gluten free flour mix works well for pie crust.
 You can experiment with different gluten free blends, but in my experience if it contains xanthan gum, it may make the pie crust a little chewy.
+For a flaky gluten free crust, choose a gluten free flour blend that is free of gums.

 - Add a little cold water and mix just until the dough comes together.